KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit App

-If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][App] in the App Store, that lets you try out many pro features.
+If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there [KeyboardKit app][App] in the App Store lets you try out many pro features.